 The mission of the Laboratory's Groundwater Protection Program is to protect and restore the aquifer system at BNL.
-Four key elements make up the program: pollution prevention, monitoring, restoration, and communication.

 BNL's extensive groundwater monitoring well network is used to evaluate progress in restoring groundwater quality, to comply with regulatory permit requirements, to monitor active research and support facilities, and to assess the quality of groundwater that enters and exits the site.
 The Laboratory monitors research and support facilities where there is a potential for environmental impact, as well as areas where past waste handling practices or accidental spills have already degraded groundwater quality.
-In 2011, the Laboratory collected groundwater samples from 796 permanent monitoring wells during 2,041 individual sampling events.
+In 2012, the Laboratory collected groundwater samples from 796 permanent monitoring wells during 1,791 individual sampling events.
+No new impacts to groundwater quality were discovered in 2012.